 Strider is often the first name parents turn to when buying a balance bike, but with countless other companies entering the market, Strider’s competition is fierce.
 So how do the Strider bikes hold up to the competition?

-Compared to cheap, mass-produced sub-$100 balance bikes, the Strider shines and is a clear winner!
+Compared to cheap, mass-produced sub-$100 balance bikes, the Strider holds its own due to its exceptional adjustability.
 Compared to higher-end balance bikes, Striders don’t have as many features, but all-in-all the Strider bike has certainly earned its place as the best selling balance bike in the US.
 Overall, Strider bikes are well-designed and are hands-down the winner in balance bikes sold at big-box stores.

 |Weight||6.7 lb.||6.7 lb.||5.6 lb.|